 - How will you communicate with product teams, business users, stakeholders and buy-ins?

-It’s important to take the time to determine a holistic strategy for successful UAT; it will cover the aspects of the testing process and ensure that it runs smoothly and reassure the UAT managers that if issues arise with the change, they will be detected.
+It’s important to take the time to determine a holistic strategy for successful UAT; it will cover the aspects of the testing process, ensure that it runs smoothly, and reassure the UAT managers that if issues arise with the change, they will be detected.

 Download the free Ultimate UAT Guide today for a comprehensive understanding of the entire UAT process and how to optimize it for success.